Vegan Chocolate Slow Cooker Desserts: Aymal's Chemical Fix

 Instructions:

-Technical Tip: For guaranteed molten core stability, strictly apply the Towel Technique for the entire duration.
-Do not lift the lid before the 2-hour mark, as this rapid temperature drop breaks the thermal seal.
+Aymal's Technical Tip: Strictly apply the Towel Technique for the entire duration.
+Opening the lid before 2 hours breaks the thermal seal, ruining the molten core.

 2. Chocolate Peanut Butter Oatmeal